Kit Carson wrote on 26th December 1999

 in December 2013, it was announced that Nielsen was the new head

 coach of the Oklahoma City Enrgy FC who play in the USL Pro League.
-He left them in November 2017 and then coached Hartford Athletic from September 2018 to October 2019.
+He moved to Hartford Athletic of the United Soccer League as head coach in 2019.
+They parted ways at the end of the 2019 season.